Praqma/GodotDevOps/docs/BlogPost.md

 Many modern practices depend on using version control like git, and GitHub comes laden with free tooling.
 There's a lot of bells and whistles, which can be intimidating, but don't let that stop you.
 We eased into it, using only what we needed and we won't be going back to Dropbox any time soon.
-The benefits of a project repository and its tooling are absolutely worth the learning effort.

 ### Creating a GitHub repository <a name="repository-creation"></a>